chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The rear-wheel bearing system uses ball bearings to support the differential output shaft.

-The inner bearing race interfaces with the shaft through custom sleeves while the outer race remains fixed in the mount.
+The rear drivetrain uses ball bearings to support the differential output shaft.
+The inner bearing race interfaces with the shaft through custom sleeves, while the outer race remains fixed in the printed bearing mount.

-This prevents the axle from rotating directly against printed plastic.
+This arrangement prevents the rotating axle from sliding directly against the printed structure.
+It improves rotational efficiency, axle alignment, rigidity, durability and drivetrain consistency.

-The bearing system therefore improves:

-- rotational efficiency,
-- axle alignment,
-- structural rigidity,
-- durability,
-- and drivetrain consistency.

 ---

-# 7.7 Rear Wing / Handling Structure
+## 7.7 Rear Wing / Handling Structure

 <table align="center">
   <tr>